retaildevcrews/helium/docs/aks/demo/DEMO_SCRIPT.md

 ```

+This demo will create resource groups, a CosmosDB instance, Key Vault, Azure Container Registry, and Azure App Service.

-Choose a unique DNS name
+Choose a unique name for DNS and resource name prefix.

 ```bash